openstack/openstack-manuals/doc/config-reference/source/block-storage/drivers/emc-vmax-driver.rst

 For VMAX-2 series, SMI-S version V4.6.2.29 (Solutions Enabler 7.6.2.67)
 or Solutions Enabler 8.1.2 is required.

-For VMAX-3 series, Solutions Enabler 8.3 is required.
+For VMAX-3 series, Solutions Enabler 8.3.0.1 or later is required.
 This is SSL only.
 Refer to section below ``SSL support``.

 When installing Solutions Enabler, make sure you explicitly add the SMI-S component.